POETRY AS WAYFARING

 Darion Kuma Gracen

 My auspicious path-crossing with Kuma-sensei began a decade-long conversation and unique training-exploration of the writings and spiritual practices of a down-to-earth "lineage-stream" of tea-and-saké-sipping poets.
-These contemplative arts practitioners wandered forests and took to the mountains to ponder the mysteries of Nature, heart-mind, the impermanence of life, and the Dao (The Way).
+These contemplative arts practitioners wandered forests and took to the mountains to ponder the mysteries of kami and Nature, heart-mind, the impermanence of life, and the Dao (The Way).
 Intensive meditation practice, hillwalking, and the arts was their way-within-the-Way, and it became ours -- a confluence where the tributaries of creativity, inner work, and spirituality merged.

 Kuma called our practice-path by a specific term: "Wayfaring."
 Unlike a pilgrimage where there are set and known locations, Wayfaring is, in many respects, a journey of no-arrival.
-It is an ever-deepening process of self-cultivation, inner transformation, communion with Nature, and creative expression that continues to dwell at the heart of my life today. -- Hawk
+It is an ever-deepening process of self-cultivation, inner transformation, communion with Nature, and creative expression that continues to dwell at the heart of my life today.

 "Follow the Creative.
 Return to the Creative."